cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 7. return u = ( e_1, ..., e_m )
 ~~~

-# Deterministic Encodings  {#encodings}
+# Deterministic Mappings  {#mappings}

+The mappings in this section are suitable for constructing either nonuniform
+or random-oracle encodings using the constructions of {{roadmap}}.

 ## Interface

-The generic interface shared by all encodings in this section is as follows:
+The generic interface shared by all mappings in this section is as follows:

 ~~~
 (x, y) = map_to_curve(u)